olooney/oranlooney.com/content/post/jeopardy.md

 | NUMBER OF LEGS ON...      | <span class="nowrap">2004-03-04</span> | 'A muskellunge'                                                           |    1600 | 0                        | Double Jeopardy! |          4494 |
 | PALINDROMIC WORDS         | <span class="nowrap">2007-12-06</span> | 'It's "the word" when keeping silent'                                     |     400 | mum                      | Jeopardy!        |          5349 |
 | "WA"?                     | <span class="nowrap">2010-05-11</span> | 'This principality united with Moldavia to form Romania'                  |    1600 | Wallachia                | Double Jeopardy! |          5917 |

-I never really did anything with it, but recently I dusted and off and threw some LLMs at it.

-In 2011, Watson playing Jeopardy was a major achievement.
-In 2024, it's a weekend project.

 The Jeopardy! dataset has a number of features with make it ideal grist for the LLM and vector embedding mill: